-- Bunion padding.
 Often, the source of the pain isn’t necessarily the bunion itself, but the pressure and friction created between the bunion and the inside of your shoe.
 This can lead to uncomfortable corns and blisters.
-Wearing bunion pads can help protect your skin and alleviate the discomfort.
+Wearing bunion pads, then, can protect your skin and alleviate the discomfort.

 Our Philosophy About Bunion Care

-Although Dr. Elenburg and Dr. Knight are experts in performing advanced bunion surgery, we really do consider it a last resort.
+Although Dr. Elenburg and Dr. Knight are experts in performing advanced bunion surgery—including both Lapiplasty and miniBunion—we really do consider it a last resort.
 Our goal is to get you back to your daily activities without pain, and to do so using the simplest, least invasive, least disruptive procedures applicable to your situation.

 We know that most of our patients want to avoid surgery, and we’re happy to provide them with alternatives if we can.
 While specialty shoes or other conservative treatments cannot correct a bunion, if they can take away your pain and allow you to do all the things you need and want to do with your life, we consider that to be a highly successful treatment.